er-rahulpatel/to-jsonplaceholder/README.md

 ✅ Mechanism to remove all posts except the favorites ones.
 ✅ Mechanism to load all posts from the API.
 ✅ Unit Tests.
-✅ Supports iOS 15+ and developed using UIKit.
+✅ Supports iOS 15+ and developed using UIKit and MVVM architecture.

 ## Screenshots
 <img src="Screenshots/01.png" width="140" title="">&nbsp;&nbsp;&nbsp;